Rahulkhinchi03/kong-examples/README.md

 ## API Intelligence Platform

-Treblle is an federated API intelligence platform that helps organization understand their entire API Landscape in less than 60 seconds.
+Treblle is a federated API intelligence platform that helps organization understand their entire API Landscape in less than 60 seconds.

 <div align="center">
 <a href="https://treblle.com/product/api-observability" target="_blank">API Intelligence</a>